dsar/mobility_pattern_detection/README.md

 The feasibility and risks of our project could be further assessed once the dataset is provided.

-## Deliverables
+### Deliverables

-We will use Spark for exploratory data analysis.
+We will use Spark in order to handle properly the given dataset.
 We will perform data filtering and aggregations according to the needs of each task.
 As soon as we have aggregated results, we will use Python for data analysis and visualization.
 The deliverables of our project are going to be:

-- A well documented and commented Spark application for data filtering and aggregation written in Scala.
+- A well documented and commented Spark application for data filtering and aggregation written in Python.
 - A Python notebook with data analysis and visualization of our results.
 - Our assumptions and data analysis pipeline would be well documented in the Python notebook.

-## Timeplan
+### Timeplan
 A rough timeplan of our project is as follows:

-- Phase 1: Exploratory data analysis, data cleaning and data wraggling until mid of November (depending also on when we will get access to the cluster).
+- Phase 1: Exploratory data analysis, data cleaning and data wrangling.
 - Phase 2: Detection of mobility patterns.
-We aim at presenting some of our findings in mid December.
-- Phase 3: Further improvement on mobility pattern detection.
-In case the results are satisfying, we will start working on the event detection.
-This phase will be terminated in the mid of January
+- Phase 3: We work on the event detection.
-- Phase 4: Starting from mid January, we will be working on the final report in order to present numerically and visually our findings.
-The project symposium will take place at the end of January.
+- Phase 4: We partner with a team that focused on the visualization part (to be done).
+- Phase 5: We work on the sentiment analysis of the tweets (to be done).

+## Project Implementation

+The provided dataset contains tweets starting from 2010 till 2016.
+We choose to make a yearly based analysis on all our data analysis tasks.
+We focus on the machine learning side of the project and provide a simple but insightful visualization of our results.
+Also, we try to partner with a team that focuses on the visualization part of the project that is responsible for producing more complex plots.

+### Mobility Patterns

+The [mobility_patterns](code/local/mobility_patterns.ipynb) notebook contains our work on detecting mobility patterns in Switzerland.
+It contains both the code and the assumptions we made in order to produce our results.
+These assumptions have to do mainly with:
+* which users to keep in order to produce our results
+* how we determined if a user is at work or not
+* how we determined the user's location of residence and work For more information and a detailed analysis of how we approach the problem of mobility patterns, please refer to the [mobility_patterns](code/local/mobility_patterns.ipynb) notebook

+### Event Detection
+The [event_detection](code/local/event_detection.ipynb) notebook contains our work on detecting events in Switzerland based on geolocated information.
+It contains both the code and the assumptions we made in order to produce our results.
+These assumptions have to do mainly with:
+* minimum number of tweets to declare the presence of an event
+* distance between tweets referring to the same event (tweets for the same event should be posted from the same area, i.e. in a small distance)
+* metrics we introduce in order to better detect events (e.g. an event should have tweets from numerous users) For more information and a detailed analysis of how we approach the problem of event detection, please refer to the [mobility_patterns](code/local/event_detection.ipynb) notebook.